Hedgehogo/IEML.io/README.md

 # IEML
-IEML (Interface Engine Markup Language) - A simple but powerful config with support for file uploads, inter-file anchors and tags.
+IEML (Interface Engine Markup Language) - A simple but powerful data representation format with support for file uploads, inter-file anchors and tags.

 Designed to store and manually edit data, poorly suited for non-manual editing and data transfer.